The research behind proximity.

 Bell Labs, Murray Hill.
 Mervin Kelly designed corridors longer than two football fields.
 Mixed physicists with metallurgists with engineers.
 Open-door policy.
 The transistor emerged from a theorist who had no office and sat in the experimentalist's lab.

 MIT Building 20.
-A "temporary" wartime building that stood 55 years.
-It housed Noam Chomsky, Bose Corporation, the LIGO gravitational wave project, and hacker culture.
+A temporary wartime building that stood 55 years.
+It housed Noam Chomsky, Bose Corporation, the LIGO gravitational-wave project, and the hacker culture that became Silicon Valley.
 Its confusing layout forced constant unplanned encounters between people who had nothing in common professionally.

 Pixar's atrium.
 Steve Jobs scrapped a three-building design and insisted on one building with a central atrium.
 He originally wanted the only bathrooms in the atrium to force everyone through shared space.
 John Lasseter's verdict: it worked from day one.

-The throughline: private workspace + shared circulation + diverse occupants = innovation.
+The throughline: private workspace plus shared circulation plus diverse occupants equals innovation.
 Every single time.

 This is the study that matters most for what we're building.